NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ## Preparation for Push Notification
 ### Set google-services.json File

-6. add google-services plugin to the Gradle file in order to validate Firebase product with App.
+6.add google-services plugin to the Gradle file in order to validate Firebase product with App (If necessary).

 * Add a rule to include Google service plugins in the Gradle file (build.gradle) at the root level (Project Level)